 DCI reported on Friday the release of the EEOC’s revision to the Employer Information Report (EEO-1), which was officially published in the Federal Register today, February 1, 2016.
 The EEO-1 report will continue to collect the race/ethnicity and sex data by EEO-1 category, but will now add total “W-2” earnings and hours worked by salary range within an EEO-1 category.
-A copy of the new form can be found here.
 Here is a quick summary of what we know about the EEOC’s Notice:

 Who Must Submit?

 - All employers with 100 or more employees must submit the new data.